SnowyMouse/invader/README.md

                                gbx-custom, gbx-demo, gbx-retail, mcc-cea.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
-  -m --maps <dir>              Set the maps directory.
+  -m --maps <dir>              Use the specified maps directory.
+Default:
+                               "maps"
   -M --with-map <file>         Use a map file for the tags.
 This can be
                                specified multiple times.
   -S --show-matched            Print the paths of any matched tags found when
                                using --concatenate.
-  -t --tags <dir>              Use the specified tags directory.
+  -t --tags <dir>              Add the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
-  -T --type <type>             Set the resource map.
+Default (if unset): "tags" -T --type <type>             Set the resource map.
 This option is required.
                                Can be: bitmaps, sounds, or loc.
   -w --with-index <file>       Use an index file for the tags, ensuring tags